yosemitebandit/vebsite/content/notes/setbot.md

 * each card is sent to a keras-based convolutional neural network that was trained on about 200k cards -- the classifier reports the cards characteristics
-* once the board is understood, we pick three card combos and check to see if they are sets All identified sets have an attached probability (based on the classifier's confidence in card-identification), so, in the typical gameplay mode, it outputs only the "most likely" set.
+* once the board is understood, we pick three card combos and check to see if they are sets
+* all identified sets have an attached probability (based on the classifier's confidence in card-identification), so, in the typical gameplay mode, it outputs only the "most likely" set.